graforlock/kwark/README.md

 ### example use:

 -`kwark.ajax('get', url).then(resolve, reject)`
--Ajax module does not support chaining multiple `.then` sequences.
+- Ajax module does not support chaining multiple `.then` sequences.
 It is bad practise to do so, and no matter how you fool yourself, no better than callback hell.
 Use functional composition instead.